Michigan law used to require a driver’s license suspension for drug convictions.

 Avoiding a License Suspension for a Felony or Misdemeanor Drug Offense

-The only way to avoid a license sanction under Michigan’s old law was to avoid a conviction.
+The only way to avoid a driver license suspension or sanction under Michigan’s old law was to avoid a conviction.
 This could be done in several ways.
 First, some statutes provide ways for a youthful or first-time offender to plead guilty or no contest to an offense and still not be convicted.
 In some cases, a defendant may be innocent of a charge, or the police may have violated a constitutional right, like an illegal search in violation of the 4th Amendment.
 In these cases, a highly experienced defense lawyer may argue for an acquittal or dismissal of all charges.
-Finally, a respected trial lawyer may negotiate with the prosecutor to change the charge to an offense that does not trigger a suspension.
+Finally, a respected trial lawyer may negotiate with the prosecutor to change the charge to an offense that does not trigger a driver license suspension.

 Michigan Criminal Defense Attorney